mizunashi-mana/jsonparse/docs/man/parsers/typeparsers.md

 ## object parser

-This parser is check that the type of target object is `object`.
+This parser checks that the type of target object is `object`.

 In this library, `array` is not included `object`.
 So, this parser will throw Error.